Naralux/mediacenter/README.md

         - *(Unsure if these settings shoulds also be set on the Provider and GUI Defaults setting pages)*
 8. Setup Radarr:
     - Consult the Servarr Wiki for guidance if needed.
-    - Just follow the [TRaSH-Guides](https://trash-guides.info/Radarr/) for sensible defaults.
+    - Just follow the [TRaSH-Guides](https://trash-guides.info/Radarr/) for sensible defaults when setting up Quality Profiles, or see [Recyclarr Profile](#recyclarr-profile).
     - Set your Root Folder to `/data/media/movies`.
     - Take note of your API key under Settings -> General -> API Key.
 9. Setup Sonarr:
     - Consult the Servarr Wiki for guidance if needed.
-    - Just follow the [TRaSH-Guides](https://trash-guides.info/Sonarr/) for sensible defaults.
+    - Just follow the [TRaSH-Guides](https://trash-guides.info/Sonarr/) for sensible defaults when setting up Quality Profiles, or see [Recyclarr Profile](#recyclarr-profile).
     - Set your Root Folder to `/data/media/tv`.
     - Take note of your API key under Settings -> General -> API Key.
 10. Setup Overseerr.